Health & Safety Procedures

 - Please stay home if you feel sick, have a temperature exceeding 100.4 F or are experiencing COVID-19 symptoms.

-- To help ensure we are not exceeding our capacity, please purchase timed tickets online, in advance of your visit.
+- To help ensure we are not exceeding our capacity, please purchase tickets online, in advance of your visit.

 - Complete the COVID-19 Affirmation when you purchase your daily admission online.
 During your purchase, you will be asked to provide your contact information including an email address.
 This information will only be used in the event that contact tracing is necessary and will not be used for marketing purposes.